 What to Do After a Georgia Car Accident

 If you are in an accident with another driver, it is in your best interests to prove that you were not at fault.
 By proving the other driver’s liability, you can prevent your company from raising your insurance rates after you report the accident.
 You will need to take the following steps to preserve and document as much evidence as possible.

-In addition to these steps, you should seek the assistance of a Georgia injury lawyer.
+In addition to these steps, you should seek the assistance of an Augusta personal injury lawyer.
 Your attorney can conduct an in-depth investigation into your accident and help prove to the insurance company that you are not responsible.
 After you seek medical attention, contact a Georgia car accident lawyer as soon as possible.